- Rapid Reference 🚀

 - (Note, however, that physical restraints should be avoided if at all possible or rapidly discontinued.
 Straining against restraints may increase fever and rhabdomyolysis.)

 - From a mechanistic standpoint, front-line agents are theoretically cyproheptadine and dexmedetomidine.
 Benzodiazepines have historically been used extensively and these are also a solid choice (particularly in a patient with seizure).
 For patients who are intubated, propofol might be superior to benzodiazepines (similar mechanism of action, with superior titratability).

-- A general schema for how these medications may be utilized is shown above.
+- A potential schema for how these medications might be utilized is shown above.
+For example:

 - For patients with very mild agitation who can take oral medication, cyproheptadine may be trialed (with the understanding that it takes a while to work).

 - For patients who are unable to take oral medication or need more immediate sedation, dexmedetomidine may be preferable.